zhouzhiwen2000/VINS-Fusion-GPU/README.md

 # About
-This is fork from [VINS-Fusion-gpu](https://github.com/pjrambo/VINS-Fusion-gpu) for opencv 4 version (and some fix).
+This is fork from [VINS-Fusion-gpu](https://github.com/pjrambo/VINS-Fusion-gpu) for OpenCV 4 (and some fix).

 VINS-Fusion-gpu is a version of [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) with GPU acceleration.